Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Early Everest Crevasse Crossing.
 Courtesy of National Geographic

-In 1951, another British team lead by Eric Shipton climbed thru the Icefall but stopped just short of the top due to a wide crevasse.
+In 1951, another British team led by Eric Shipton climbed through the Icefall but stopped just short of the top because of a wide crevasse.
 To cross the crevasses, the early expeditions used long tree trunks brought up from tree line after they ran out of ladders.

 A Swiss team in 1952 overcame that obstacle by climbing into the crevasse and crossing a dangerous snow bridge.
 They reached 8500 meters using today’s Southeast Ridge route but failed to summit.
 Of course, John Hunt’s 1953 British expedition made the first summit using that same route.